CONNECT-Solution/CONNECT/README.md

 This software solution was initially developed by federal agencies to support their health-related missions, but it is now available to all organizations and can be used to help set up health information exchanges and share data using nationally-recognized interoperability standards.

-Revised BSD License
+License
 -------

-CONNECT is released under the [BSD](https://connectopensource.atlassian.net/wiki/x/mQCD) .
+CONNECT is released under the [BSD](https://connectopensource.atlassian.net/wiki/x/mQCD).

 Uses
 ----